seal0112/udacity-log-analysis/README.md

 ## Quick start

+1. I recommend the user use a virtual machine to ensure they are using the same environment that this project was developed on, running on your computer.
+You can download [Vagrant](https://www.vagrantup.com/) and [VirtualBox](https://www.virtualbox.org/wiki/Download_Old_Builds_5_1) to install and manage your virtual machine.
-First you must have the PostgreSQL newsdata.sql database running from the FSND virtual machine.
+2. Then you must have the PostgreSQL newsdata.sql database running from the FSND virtual machine.
+Download the newsdata.sql provided by Udacity [here](https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip).
+Unzip the file in order to extract newsdata.sql.
+This file should be inside the Vagrant folder.

-- From the 'vagrant' directory, run ```vagrant up```.
+3. From the 'vagrant' directory, run ```vagrant up```.
-- SSH to the virtual machine with ```vagrant ssh```.
+4. SSH to the virtual machine with ```vagrant ssh```.
-- Connect to the psql database with ```psql -d news -f newsdata.sql```
+5. Connect to the psql database with ```psql -d news -f newsdata.sql```
-- Than we can be able to run the reporting tool as:
+6. Than we can be able to run the reporting tool as:
 ```bash
 python log_analysis.py
 ```